 Any high-value items may require a separate policy or you may add a special endorsement on your contents cover.
-You may purchase an annual or 6 months home insurance policy.
-Major perils that most home insurance policies cover may include fire, theft, vandalism etc. Another important fact is that as per the location of your home, the perils that may be part of your home insurance can vary.
-As an example, if you live in a flood prone area then you may have to buy a flood insurance policy separately.
-It is very unlikely that your regular home insurance may cover you for any damage to your home due to flood or earthquake.
+You may purchase an annual or 6 monthly home insurance policy.
+Major perils that most home insurance policies cover may include fire, theft, vandalism, etc. Another important fact is that as per the location of your home, the perils that may be part of your home insurance can vary.
+As an example, if you live in a flood-prone area then you may have to buy a flood insurance policy separately.
+It is very unlikely that your regular home insurance may cover you for any damage to your home due to a flood or earthquake.

 Some items that may not be covered under your contents cover include:

 - Premium watches

 - Expensive paintings or art

 - Coin collection

 - Antique items

 If you were to obtain a mortgage to buy your home then your lender may insist that you get home insurance too.
 In Canada, if you were to pay less than 20% of the purchase price of your home then you may also need to get mortgage insurance.
 There are 2 sections of the home insurance policy that you may pay attention to and that includes the perils coverage and liability coverage.
 If you own and live in a house then your home insurance may also cover any extended building structures such as garage or garden shed.